steven2805/PrimeNumberMuliTBL/README.md

 Utilisation of sieve of Eratosthenes algorithm for prime generation, I like that it's able to produce high numbered primes without being overly complicated.
 Additionally the chance to use other optimisation features/tools such as fragments for front-end displaying of content.
-Above that I enjoyed getting to use tools such as https://jsperf.com/ to test code run speed it was helping in creating a more fluid and optimised application without teh requirement for installing additional tools.
+Above that I enjoyed getting to use tools such as https://jsperf.com/ to test code run speed it was helping in creating a more fluid and optimised application without the requirement for installing additional tools.

 What I would do with more time:
 With additional time I would work on increasing the performance regarding the front-end.